webforj/webforj-docs/docs/routing/route-navigation.md

 console().log(location.get());
 ```

-This generates a `Location` object with the path `/user/JohnDoe`, the complete URI as a string, which is useful when constructing links or sharing direct access points to specific views in the app.
+This generates a `Location` object with the path `/user/JohnDoe`, the complete URI as a string.